joungway/todo-list-app/README.md

 Back end built using:
 > **Node with Express**
-> - enable the setup of servers and DBs
+> - Enable the setup of servers and DBs
-> - allow to utilize Javascript across the stack
+> - Allow to utilize Javascript across the stack
 >
 > **MongoDB and Mongoose**
-> - add and delete list items through the database
+> - Add and delete list items through the database
 > - Enable data persistence when restart the server